nuster1128/Awesome-Causal-Papers/README.md

 **[Counterfactual Inference] Cluster Randomized Designs for One-Sided Bipartite Experiments**.
 (2022-NIPS) Jennifer Rogers Brennan, Vahab Mirrokni, Jean Pouget-Abadie.
 **TLDR**: We present a new clustering objective for cluster-randomized experimental design in marketplace experiments. (随机聚类实验)

+**[Counterfactual Inference] On the Adversarial Robustness of Causal Algorithmic Recourse**.
+(2022-ICML) Ricardo Dominguez-Olmedo, Amir H Karimi, Bernhard Schölkopf.
+**TLDR**: The paper presents methods for generating adversarially robust recourse for decision-making systems, showing that regularizing the decision-making classifier can facilitate the existence of robust recourse. (提供对抗鲁棒的算法补救)

+**[Counterfactual Inference] Partial Counterfactual Identification from Observational and Experimental Data**.
+(2022-ICML) Junzhe Zhang, Jin Tian, Elias Bareinboim.
+**TLDR**: This paper proposes a method to estimate counterfactual queries from a combination of observational and experimental data, along with qualitative knowledge, using a canonical family of structural causal models and Monte Carlo algorithms. (从观察和实验数据以及定性知识的组合中估计反事实查询)

+**[Counterfactual Inference] Learning from Counterfactual Links for Link Prediction**.
+(2022-ICML) Tong Zhao, Gang Liu, Daheng Wang, Wenhao Yu, Meng Jiang.
+**TLDR**: The paper proposes a novel data augmentation-based link prediction method that creates counterfactual links and learns representations from both the observed and counterfactual links by using causal models, achieving state-of-the-art performance on the task of link prediction. (基于数据增强的链接预测方法)

+**[Counterfactual Inference] Causal Transformer for Estimating Counterfactual Outcomes**.
+(2022-ICML) Valentyn Melnychuk, Dennis Frauen, Stefan Feuerriegel.
+**TLDR**: The paper proposes a novel Causal Transformer model designed to estimate counterfactual outcomes over time from observational data, which is specifically designed to capture complex, long-range dependencies among time-varying confounders, and achieves superior performance over current baselines. (从观测数据中估计一段时间内的反事实结果)

+**[Counterfactual Inference] Causal Inference Through the Structural Causal Marginal Problem**.
+(2022-ICML) Luigi Gresele, Julius Von Kügelgen, Jonas Kübler, Elke Kirschbaum, Bernhard Schölkopf, Dominik Janzing.
+**TLDR**: The paper proposes an approach to counterfactual inference based on merging information from multiple datasets, reducing the space of allowed SCMs. (基于合并多个数据集信息的反事实推理方法)

+**[Counterfactual Inference] Counterfactual Transportability: A Formal Approach**.
+(2022-ICML) Juan D Correa, Sanghack Lee, Elias Bareinboim.
+**TLDR**: The paper proposes an algorithm for transporting counterfactual quantities across domains in nonparametric settings to generalize causal knowledge. (非参数设置中跨域传输反事实量)

+**[Counterfactual Inference] Continuous-Time Modeling of Counterfactual Outcomes Using Neural Controlled Differential Equations**.
+(2022-ICML) Nabeel Seedat, Fergus Imrie, Alexis Bellot, Zhaozhi Qian, Mihaela van der Schaar.
+**TLDR**: The paper proposes TE-CDE, a method that models the latent trajectory of a continuous-time process using controlled differential equations to estimate counterfactual outcomes over time, and utilizes adversarial training to adjust for time-dependent confounding in longitudinal settings. (估计随时间推移的反事实结果)

 **[Counterfactual Inference] Framing Algorithmic Recourse for Anomaly Detection**.
 (2022-SIGKDD) Debanjan Datta, Feng Chen, Naren Ramakrishnan.
 **TLDR**: We present an approach -- Context preserving Algorithmic Recourse for Anomalies in Tabular data (CARAT), that is effective, scalable, and agnostic to the underlying anomaly detection model.
 CARAT uses a transformer based encoder-decoder model to explain an anomaly by finding features with low likelihood.
 Subsequently semantically coherent counterfactuals are generated by modifying the highlighted features, using the overall context of features in the anomalous instance(s). (反事实异常检测)